ef-lab/ethopy_plugins/psychopy/README.md

 Follow steps 1-8 in [Plugin Installation](https://github.com/ef-lab/ethopy_plugins)

-## Installation of required packages
+### Installation of required packages
 PsychoPy is required for this plugin.
 For more information, visit their [PsychoPy GitHub repository](https://github.com/psychopy/psychopy.git)

-_Below are the instructions for installing PsychoPy on Raspbian OS or other Linux distributions._

 ```bash
 pip install psychopy
 ```
-<ins>Note</ins>: _UV is an extremely fast Python package and project manager, written in Rust.
+Note: UV is an extremely fast Python package and project manager, written in Rust.
 For more information, visit their [UV](https://docs.astral.sh/uv/).
-We recommend uv for a more quick installation of libraries and psychopy too_:
+We recommend uv for a more quick installation of libraries and psychopy too:

 ```bash
 pip install uv